Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 - ***Stick together*** when possible to ensure all players are on-screen and easy to see.
 There are also some options to improve player visibility, such as player indicators, camera object fade options, and player-focal camera positioning when players are far apart.
 And finally, if seeing "the void" outside of the traversable map does not bother you, disabling camera collisions altogether provides the smoothest experience.
 - If a certain interaction is not triggering for any player, ***switch back to the default third person camera and attempt the interaction again with player 1***.
 - ***Bugs are inevitable, and in some cases, correctable***.
 Before reporting an issue, please use the ***debug binds*** or ***Debug Menu options*** to troubleshoot issues as they arise.
 If the bug recurs frequently even after using said options, please include what debug options you've used and/or a crash log if you've also installed a crash logger.

+### Performance
+- Expect a ***loss of ~4-5 FPS if the game regularly runs at 60 FPS without the mod***.
+- Highly recommend ***capping your framerate to 60 FPS if possible***, since some of the physics-related code in this mod can act up at higher framerates.
+- As the project, and my programming skills, are still very much in alpha, expect performance optimizations down the line once the mod becomes more stable.

 ### Prerequisite Mods
 Install the following mods + all their prerequisites: